 2is info (HTTP requests),

 3is debug (Websocket communication).
+Default:

 maxFileSizenumber - The maximum file size in bytes a user can upload in a single file.

-updateIntervalNumber - Interval in which a single client can receive updates through changes in the file system, in milliseconds.
+updateIntervalnumber - Interval in milliseconds in which a single client can receive update messages through changes in the file system.
+Default: